datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2016-1-08-TS05-Plotting-Time-Series-ggplot-In-R.md

 ---
 layout: post
-title: "Lesson 05: Plotting Time Series with ggplot in R"
+title: "Time Series 05: Plot Time Series with ggplot2 in R"
 date:   2015-10-20
 authors: [Megan A. Jones, Marisa Guarinello, Courtney Soderberg, Leah A. Wasser]
 contributors: [Michael Patterson]
 dateCreated: 2015-10-22
-lastModified: 2016-01-08
+lastModified: 2016-02-16
 packagesLibraries: [ggplot2, scales, gridExtra, lubridate, ggthemes]
-tags: [spatio-temporal, time-series, phenology, R]
+categories: [self-paced-tutorial]
-mainTag: time-series
+mainTag: tabular-time-series
-packagesLibraries: [lubridate, ggplot2, dplyr]
+tags: [time-series, phenology, R]
-category:
+tutorialSeries: [tabular-time-series]
-description: "This lesson uses ggplot2 to create professional plots of time series data.
-We will learn how to adjust x and y axis ticks using the scales package, how to add trend lines to a scatter plot and how to customize plot labels, colors and overall theme."
+description: "This tutorial uses ggplot2 to create customized plots of time series data.
+We will learn how to adjust x- and y-axis ticks using the scales package, how to add trend lines to a scatter plot and how to customize plot labels, colors and overall theme."
 code1: TS05-Plotting-Time-Series-ggplot-In-R.R